novaugust/code-wyoming-wiki/Day-8.md

 Check out [this page](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Sections_and_Outlines_of_an_HTML5_document) on the MDN for more reading.

 ### 1300
 #### "Casey's project" Preview
 We need to know how to use multiple wrapper and content containers before doing Casey's Project.

 #### "Casey's Project"
+We're going to work on this in groups of two (or three)